ashimjk/ajk-research/event-store-poc/README.md

 - Delivery Service (Subscriber) -- Uses Http Based
 - Event Store Sample () -- Uses JVM Client

+## Findings
+- it uses Publish–subscribe pattern.
+- its a stream database and opensource.
+- provides client interface like Http Based and JVM Client.
+- supports event sourcing.
+- performance : 15,000 writes per second and 50,000 reads per second
+- provides efficent admin-ui where we can view all the streams with their payload in the same order that were triggered.

 ## Setup
 ```bash
 # runs eventstore server